lukasmalon/generateHtml/README.md

 ## Attributes
 Attributes are like tag elements represented by classes.
 Class representing attribute have uppercased first letter and every letter after dash `-` character in original attribute name.
 So for example attribute `accept-charset` has coresponding class name `AcceptCharset`.
 Some of attributes are in conflict with Tag element's names.
 For this situation underscore character `'_'` is appended at the end of attribute class name.
-Here is table with conflictiong names:
+Here is table with conflicting names:

 | Attribute  | Class      |
 :-----------:|:----------:|